-What debt does each municipality bring to the table?
-Which town has the major debt?
+What Debt does each Municipality bring to the table?
+Which town has the major Debt?

-Will the debt be paid for before amalgamation or will the towns combine their debts with amalgamation?
+Will the Debt be paid for before amalgamation or will the towns combine their debts with amalgamation?

-- The Amalgamation Finance Sub-committee is analyzing the financial information of both communities.
+- UPDATED: The Amalgamation Finance Sub-committee analyzed the financial information of both communities.
 Adding the Debt, Reserves and Tangible Capital Assets, the two towns are comparable.
-There will be more in-depth analytical work as the process moves forward.

-- This information will be made available publicly as soon as it is available. - While the Finance Subcommittee is assessing the data, financial statements are available on each Town's website for anyone to review.
+For the full report on the finance subcommittee - [Black Diamond](#) - [Turner Valley](#) - UPDATED: While the Finance Subcommittee has assessed the data, financial statements are available on each Town's website for anyone to review.
 There is a note called "Long-Term debt" which shows what is owed in debt.